 Ease of Use And Responsive Design Including Dashboards

-As business analytics vendors have shifted their emphasis on application design to the needs of business analytics first, ease of use and support for responsive application designs that scale for any device is now a reality.
+As business intelligence and analytics vendors have shifted their emphasis on application design to the needs of business analytics first, ease of use and support for responsive application designs that scale for any device is now a reality.
 AngularJS, HTML5 and advanced programming languages that business analytics vendors are using today ensure that mobile, tablet and laptop application performance will be fast, accurate and customizable to your needs.
 Be sure to ask to see product demos about creating a dashboard, metrics, key performance indicators (KPIs) and workflows for tracking common business processes.
 Also ask to see the demo run on a smartphone, and that will show just how responsive the design of the business analytics app is you are evaluating.
 The bottom line is that the workflows all should be orchestrated to a common series of dashboards that can quickly be updated through inbound data integration stream,s, ensuring you have an accurate, up-to-date view of your business.

 Ease of Cloud and Legacy Data Integration